 LTAP administers the online flagger certification for the Nebraska's Department of Transportation (NDOT).

 NDOT is committed to providing the traveling public with work zone traffic control that is clear, effective, and capable of affording safe passage through our construction areas.
-In keeping with that commitment, the NDOT, by specification, utilizes a program of flagger training and certification.
-It is the intent of this flagger training and certification program that all parties associated with the highway construction industry take on a positive attitude in regard to flagging.
-The importance of the flagger to the safety of construction workers and motorists alike cannot be overemphasized.
-The flagger must be COMPETENT, CAPABLE, and CONCERNED about the importance of his or her job.
-Failure to demonstrate these qualities can most certainly result in tragedy.
-The course includes two documents and a 47-minute video.
+The NDOT, by specification, utilizes a program of flagger training and certification.
+The course can be completed by individuals online or in NDOT-approved groups and includes two documents and a 47-minute video.
 Completion of the course requires you to successfully pass the quiz and to print a certificate.

 Certifications are valid for two years.